esper-io/dev-docs/docs/home/console.md

 Click the pencil icon next to a tag to edit it; and click the garbage can icon to delete it.
 You may edit or delete the tags using actions.

-Upon clicking, the text box lets you edit and update the tag.
+Upon clicking, the text box lets you edit and update the tag as shown below.

 #### Remove from Group